MicrosoftDocs/message-analyzer-docs-pr/message-analyzer-guide/message-analyzer-tutorial.md

   ---

   **More Information**
-  **To learn more** about working with system event data in Message Analyzer, see [Loading System Event Log Data]  (loading-system-event-log-data.md).
+  **To learn more** about working with system event data in Message Analyzer, see [Loading System Event Log Data](loading-system-event-log-data.md).

   ---